 One of the factors that investors may consider in deciding whether to buy or sell shares of our common stock is our distribution rate as a percentage of our share price relative to market interest rates.
 If the market price of our common stock is based primarily on the earnings and return that we derive from our investments and income with respect to our investments and our related distributions to stockholders, and not from the market value of the investments themselves, then interest rate fluctuations and capital market conditions will likely affect the market price of our common stock.
 For instance, if market rates rise without an increase in our distribution rate, the market price of our common stock could decrease as potential investors may require a higher distribution yield on our common stock or seek other securities paying higher distributions or interest.
-In addition, rising interest rates, thereby adversely affecting cash flow and our ability to service our indebtedness and pay distributions.
+In addition, rising interest rates would result in increased interest expense on our variable rate debt and our repurchase agreement debt when the term expires and is reset at higher interest rates, thereby adversely affecting cash flow and our ability to service our indebtedness and pay distributions.

-We have relationships with certain of our sales agents, or their respective affiliates, and those sales agents or their affiliates may receive benefits in connection with this offering.
+We have relationships with certain of the underwriters or their respective affiliates, and those underwriters or their affiliates may receive benefits in connection with this offering.

-In the ordinary course of their businesses, certain of the sales agents and/or their respective affiliates may engage in financial transactions with, and perform investment banking, lending, asset management and/or financial advisory services for us and/or our affiliates (including, but not limited to Angelo, Gordon and our Manager).
+In the ordinary course of their businesses, certain of the underwriters and/or their respective affiliates may engage in financial transactions with, and perform investment banking, lending, asset management and/or financial advisory services for us and/or our affiliates (including, but not limited to Angelo, Gordon and our Manager).
 They receive customary fees and reimbursements of expenses for these transactions and services.

-In addition, in the ordinary course of their various business activities, certain of the sales agents and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and instruments of ours or our affiliates.
-If any of the sales agents or their affiliates has a lending relationship with us, certain of those sales agents or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
-Typically, such sales agents and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, any of which could adversely affect future trading prices of our common stock.
-The sales agents and their respective affiliates may also make investment recommendations or publish or express independent research views in respect of such securities or financial instruments.
+In addition, in the ordinary course of their various business activities, certain of the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and instruments of ours or our affiliates.
+If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates may hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
+Typically, such underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, any of which could adversely affect future trading prices of our common stock.
+The underwriters and their respective affiliates may also make investment recommendations or publish or express independent research views in respect of such securities or financial instruments and may at any time hold, or recommend to clients that they acquire, long or short positions in such securities and instruments.

-The relationships described above may result in certain of the sales agents having interests in the completion of this offering beyond the discounts and commissions they will receive for serving as sales agents.
+The relationships described above may result in certain of the underwriters having interests in the completion of this offering beyond the discounts and commissions they will receive for serving as underwriters.

-Investing in our common stock may involve an above average degree of risk.
+Investing in our common stock may involve a high degree of risk.